 By including your branding on your takeout packaging, you’re helping the customer associate the food they’re eating with your specific restaurant (and not with the best food delivery app).
 And with stronger brand recognition, that customer is more likely to order directly from your restaurant in the future.

 At a bare minimum, you should be including your company name or logo on the packaging so that your brand is visible to anyone who sees it.

 But there are more opportunities here than just slapping some logos on a takeout box.

 As mentioned right at the beginning, packaging provides yet another touch point for customers to interact with your brand.
 Your food packaging shows customers what you care about and, by extension, what you don’t.

-Answering these helps you figure out if your packaging will have a positive or negative impact on your brand.
-As we’ve seen, the materials alone can have a big impact, with many customers today boycotting brands who don’t choose their packaging wisely.
+Answering these questions can help you figure out if your packaging will have a positive or negative impact on your brand.

 The only remaining question is, will you make smart decisions about food packaging at your restaurant?

 Dana is the former Content Marketing Manager at TouchBistro, sharing tips for and stories of restaurateurs turning their passion into success.
 She loves homemade hot sauce, deep fried pickles and finding excuses to consume real maple syrup.